PBjr2002/Pipex/README.md

 ## Project Overview

-**Pipex** was a system programming project focused on recreating Unix shell pipeline functionality in C. The objective was to build a program that executes shell commands connected by pipes, handling input/output redirection between files and processes using low-level system calls.
+**Pipex** is a system programming project focused on recreating Unix shell pipeline functionality in C. The objective was to build a program that executes shell commands connected by pipes, handling input/output redirection between files and processes using low-level system calls.

 The project emphasized:
 - Creating child processes (`fork`) and managing them (`wait`, `waitpid`)